 Advice for newlyweds.

-Today I wanted to share with you 5 pieces of sentimental advice for newlyweds coming from my experience being married headed into eight years.
+Today I wanted to share with you five pieces of sentimental advice for newlyweds coming from my experience being married for so long, now headed into eight years.
 First of all, I adore my husband and I love being a wife.

-Even so, I want to help you as a newlywed, start your marriage off with helpful advice that can help build your marriage happy and strong.
-Here’s a disclaimer, I do not claim to be a marriage expert but I do love to share what has worked for my marriage in hopes it helps you in your time of need, newlywed.
+With this being said, I want to help you as a newlywed wife to start your marriage off with helpful advice that can help build your marriage happy and strong.
+Here’s a disclaimer, I do not claim to be a marriage expert but I do love to share what has worked for my marriage in hopes it helps you in your time of learning.

 What’s important in a marriage?